firstrow/feature-science/readme.md

 A PHP 5.4 library for refactoring, performance and issue testing new/old code in your production projects.

 # How to use it?
 For example, let's pretend you're changing caching backend.
-Next code example will help you to test and compare performance of new code under production.
+Next code example will help you to test and compare performance of new code under load.

 ```php
 $experiment = new \FeatureScience\Test('cacher.save', [